blurname/luv-sic/README.md

-# blurkit
+# luv-sic
 心血来潮者，心中忽动耳

 ## package
-- cli: some scripts, `npm i @bluname/cli -g`, use `blurkit` as shell command, either check main.ts for details or just press `blurkit`
+- cli: some scripts, `npm i @bluname/cli -g`, use `bl` as shell command, either check main.ts for details or just press `bl`
 - core: some functions will be used by other packages
 - svgminify: a svg minify website been written for daily use. https://svgsimple.vercel.app